step-up-labs/firebase-authentication-dotnet/README.md

         new EmailProvider()
         // ...
     },
+    // WPF:
     UserRepository = new FileUserRepository("FirebaseSample") // persist data into %AppData%\FirebaseSample
-};
+    // UWP:
+    UserRepository = new StorageRepository() // persist data into ApplicationDataContainer };

 // ...and create your FirebaseAuthClient